-The Sallie Mae Ignite card lets you redeem rewards in two ways—as a credit on your card statement or as a deposit into a checking or savings account.
-It’s limiting, but also simple.
-Just keep in mind you’ll need to have accrued at least $25 in rewards before you can redeem.
+The Sallie Mae Ignite card lets you redeem rewards in two ways: as a statement credit or as a cash deposit into a checking or savings account.
+Those are pretty limited options, but it also keeps things simple.

 How to Get the Most Out of This Card

 The Sallie Mae Ignite card comes with one perk the editors of The Balance consider excellent compared to more typical card benefits: